Secretary Resume Guide + Tips + Example

 And some behavioral interview questions include:

-Write down one or two good possible answers as you review potential questions, then ask a friend or relative to perform a mock interview with you so you can get comfortable with the questions and keep the answers in your mind.
+Write down one or two good possible answers as you review potential questions, then ask a friend or relative to perform a mock interview with you so you can get comfortable with the questions and keep the answers in mind.
 Ask your interview partner for a review and work on improving your weaknesses.
 You’ll feel confident and ready when it’s time for the real thing.

 3. Ask questions.